 Another thin feature of this display which I especially like is the very thin bezel around the edge.
 Now there is consequently some back-light bleeding at edge, but it's acceptable.

 The system supports a myriad of inputs, which was a big factor in my buying decision, as I then wouldn't need any separate MPEG4 DVB-T or DVB-S decoders.
-It also has multiple USB ports for playing and recording from/to.
-For example I threw a 1280x688,1.2G matroska,webm,H264 movie on a USB key, and it played very well, albeit with a few instances of judder.
-Also you get PVR functionality by plugging in a USB device.
+It also supports external USB storage for playing and recording from/to.

 3D is also supported with 2 pairs of bluetooth glasses provided, however I rarely use that as there in not much content yet.